ABOUT THE ALCHEMICAL

 The Alchemical is a performance and rehearsal venue with creative work spaces for the performing and visual arts.
 A true artistic laboratory where artists can engage in the research and development of new work through rehearsal, teaching and performance.

-Our 75-seat white box theatre, 50-seat theatre laboratory, and four affordable clean rehearsal studios are uniquely inviting spaces for rehearsals, performances, classes, workshops, readings, photography & video shoots, dance, fashion, lectures, auditions, screenings, and more.
+Our two 70-seat white box theatres, 50-seat theatre laboratory, and four affordable clean rehearsal studios are uniquely inviting spaces for rehearsals, performances, classes, workshops, readings, photography & video shoots, dance, fashion, lectures, auditions, screenings, and more.

 We are proud to run an organization which serves a great diversity of NYC and international artists.
 The Alchemical is a safe haven to work in and create.
 It provides a uniquely inviting social atmosphere in which serious artists can find community and support.
 We closely attend to the needs of everyone who works here, and strive to maintain a respectful and constructive atmosphere to support the community we happily serve.
 We are an artist-run facility and understand the importance of your work.

 By providing affordable space to emerging artists, as well as to established organizations who seek The Alchemical’s intimate environment, we strive to catalyze our dedication to supporting research into the contemporary meaning and nature of live performance.

 The Alchemical is also known as an unusually warm and exciting downtown salon for experimental theatre, music, fashion & performance.
 We are committed to developing the social potential of performance, and actively foster a true discourse between artists and the public.
 We think of the theatrical experience as a “creative public assembly”, an the audience as an important partner in fulfilling our mission.